veeveejs/veeveejs.github.io/README.md

 > _Pronounced [vee-vee]_
 > A validation package based on laravel's validation for use with Vue.js.

+# The Docs Have Moved!
+The new docs can be found [here](https://docs.heapsgoodservices.com/veevee/)

 ## Introduction

 VeeVee is a validation plugin built for Vue.js.
 VeeVee is heavily inspired by the validation that is provided in laravel, and other similar validation plugins for javascript.